 Pin it to your STEAK, GRILL, or ASIAN Board to SAVE for later!

 Find me on Pinterest for more great recipes!
 I am always pinning :)!

 Tools Used in This RecipeSee Favorite Tools

 Slow Cooker Beef Tips and Gravy

 - While meat is still on the cutting board, toss it with 1 teaspoon salt and ½ teaspoon pepper.
-Heat 1 tablespoon olive oil in a large skillet over medium high heat.
-Add beef (work in 2 batches if needed) to the very hot skillet and let cook undisturbed for approximately 2 minutes, or until nicely seared on one side, then continue to cook while stirring until beef is browned all over but not cooked through.
-Remove beef to 6-quart (or larger) slow cooker and top with onions and garlic.
+Heat 1 tablespoon vegetable oil in a large skillet over medium high heat.
+Add beef (work in 2 batches if needed) to the very hot skillet and sear on each side, about 2 minutes per side.
+Transfer seared beef to a lightly greased 6-quart (or larger) slow cooker and top with onions and garlic.

 - To the remaining juices left in the skillet, melt 1-4 tablespoons butter.
 The amount of butter will depend on how much juices/fat are left from searing your meat.
 You want approximately ½ cup between the juices and the butter.
-Whisk the flour into the butter until dissolved followed by all of the Gravy ingredients.
-Bring to a boil then reduce to a simmer until thickened to the consistency of thick gravy.
-Add to slow cooker and stir to combine.
+Whisk the flour into the butter and cook for 2 minutes over medium heat.

 - Cook on HIGH for 3-4 hours or on LOW for 5-7 hours.
 Beef is ready when it is melt in your mouth tender.
 Season with additional salt and pepper to taste.
 Serve with potatoes, pasta or rice.

 Did You Make This Recipe?